wsdfhjxc/virtual-desktop-bar/README.md

 * Support for Plasma Wayland session isn't there yet (missing API parts)
 * The code behind this applet is a hot mess that begs for a sensible rewrite
 * There are some occasional glitches with applet layout on Kubuntu 18.04 (Qt 5.9.5)
-* Dynamic virtual desktop management doesn't play nice with KWin scripts (see below)
+* Dynamic virtual desktop management doesn't play nice with KWin tiling scripts (see below)

-#### Compatibility with KWin scripts
+#### Compatibility with KWin tiling scripts
-If you want to use this applet with some KWin scripts, for example tiling scripts, they won't work correctly.
-This is related to some non-standard features that Virtual Desktop Bar provides.
-However, there is a chance they could work correctly, but that requires a little bit work from a KWin script developer.
-Please read [this document](KWIN.md) for more details.
+If you want to use this applet with some KWin tiling scripts, they may not work correctly.
+However, this is only related to some non-standard features that Virtual Desktop Bar provides.
+I recommend reading [this document](KWIN.md) for more details.

-#### Compatible KWin scripts
+#### Compatible KWin tiling scripts
 * [Patched faho's KWin tiling script](https://github.com/wsdfhjxc/kwin-tiling/tree/virtual-desktop-bar)